younggyoseo/FastTD3/README.md

   - For tasks that have penalty reward terms (e.g., torques, energy, action_rate, ..), consider lowering them for initial experiments, and tune the values.
 In some cases, curriculum learning with lower penalty terms followed by fine-tuning with stronger terms is effective.
 - When you encounter out-of-memory error with your GPU, our recommendation for reducing GPU usage is (i) smaller `buffer_size`, (ii) smaller `batch_size`, and then (iii) smaller `num_envs`.
 Because our codebase is assigning the whole replay buffer in GPU to reduce CPU-GPU transfer bottleneck, it usually has the largest GPU consumption, but usually less harmful to reduce.
 - Consider using `--compile_mode max-autotune` if you plan to run for many training steps.
 This may speed up training by up to 10% at the cost of a few additional minutes of heavy compilation.

+## Multi-GPU Training
+We support multi-GPU training.
+If your machine supports multiple GPUs, or specify multiple GPUs using `CUDA_VISIBLE_DEVICES`, and run `train_multigpu.py`, it will automatically use all GPUs to scale up training.

+**Important:** Our multi-GPU implementation launches the **same experiment independently on each GPU** rather than distributing parameters across GPUs.
+This means:
+- Effective number of environments: `num_envs × num_gpus`
+- Effective batch size: `batch_size × num_gpus`
+- Effective buffer size: `buffer_size × num_gpus`

+Each GPU runs a complete copy of the training process, which scales up data collection and training throughput proportionally to the number of GPUs.

+For instance, running IsaacLab experiments with 4 GPUs and `num_envs=1024` will end up in similar results as experiments with 1 GPU with `num_envs=4096`.

 ## 🛝 Playing with the FastTD3 training